 After we went through the web-draft-edit routine, they completed their final copy and then it was time for our craftivity.

 These caused me to lose sleep.
-On Monday we completed the heads and bodies.
+On Monday, we completed the heads and bodies.
 I thought they looked like astronauts.
+This bothered me tremendously!
 I literally woke at 4:30 and the first thought that popped into my mind was “facemask.”
-Sure enough when we added the 3D face masks it all came together.
+Sure enough, when we added the 3D face masks it all came together.

-I was so excited by their cute little football players that I impulsively blurted out, “Oooh get me the silver glitter.
+When I saw the cute little football players coming together, I was so excited that I impulsively blurted out, “Oooh get me the silver glitter.
 These need some glitter.”

 It is not a secret.